11 Best Quizlet Alternatives in 2026 [Tested & Ranked]

 10. Cram: Best Legacy Flashcard Library

-The “Cram mode” uses a basic spaced repetition method, though calling it spaced repetition next to Anki’s FSRS or even Knowt’s algorithm feels generous since it lacks the precision timing and adaptive scheduling that make real SRS effective.
+The “Cram mode” runs a basic spaced repetition method, though calling it spaced repetition next to Anki’s FSRS or even Knowt’s algorithm feels generous, since it lacks the precision timing and adaptive scheduling that make real SRS work.
 Four study modes (Card, Memorize, Cram, Games) cover the basics.

-Here’s the problem: Cram looks like it’s dying.
+Cram looks like it’s dying, frankly.
 No app updates in about two years.
 The iOS app vanished from the App Store for some users.
 Games only run on laptops.
-No AI features.
-No plans to add them.
-Ads are heavy on the free tier.
+No AI features, and no plans to add them.
+Ads run heavy on the free tier.

 Best for: Finding premade flashcard sets on niche topics.
 Treat it as a library, not a primary study tool.